2020 Board of Directors

 John arguably has done more door-to-door stream-side education and outreach than anyone on AASF’s team.
 He is excellent at interacting with landowners.
 He can put a homeowner at ease and turns complex ecological concepts into accessible concrete examples.
 John has 30-years of restoration and forestry experience.
 John is a key “on-the-ground” stream restoration team member.
 He has a Class B commercial drivers license, extensive experience working with all types of hand and power tools (including gas, air, and hydraulic based tools), and experience working with heavy equipment, helicopters, and explosives.
 In addition, John is a USFS certified Class-C chainsaw operator.
 John has expertise in stream survey including the WDFW fish Barrier Assessment Protocol and in-stream and on slope structure placement; and extensive experience using traps, seines and electro-shockers to conduct fish surveys.

-After earning a 2016 BA degree in Urban Design and Planning from the University of Washington, Kelly worked as a Projects Assistant with Snohomish County’s Parks, Recreation and Tourism Department where she created a video to promote the Northwest Stream Center as a place to learn about stream ecology before embarking on the new Sky to Sound Water Trail.
-In 2017, Kelly, who is also a Docent Naturalist at the Northwest Stream Center, joined the Adopt A Stream Foundation with a focus on providing membership services; website support; Streamkeeper Academy, stream restoration, and Nature Store event promotions; general administration support; and on occasion helps out with stream restoration projects.
+After earning a BA degree in Urban Design and Planning from the University of Washington, Kelly worked as a Projects Assistant with Snohomish County’s Parks, Recreation and Tourism Department where she created a video to promote the Northwest Stream Center as a place to learn about stream ecology before embarking on the new Sky to Sound Water Trail.
+In 2017, Kelly, who is also a Docent Naturalist at the Northwest Stream Center, joined the Adopt A Stream Foundation with a focus on providing membership services; website support; Streamkeeper Academy, stream restoration, media and communication, Nature Store event promotions, merchandising, facility rentals; general administration support; and on occasion helps out with stream restoration projects.
 Kelly is also an Apprentice with the Washington State Beekeepers Association’s Master Beekeeper Program and can share information with you about pollinators of all kinds that reside here in the Pacific Northwest.
+Kelly enjoys traveling, yoga, eating global cuisine, backpacking, and sharing her Northwest Coast culture with others.

 Doug BeyerleinP.E., Hydrologist